Cinnamon-Agency/template-nodejs/README.md

 ```bash
 npm run start
 ```
-After you started the app, you can visit to http://localost:<<PORT>>/api-docs you will find yourself on Swagger page.
+After you started the app, you can visit to http://localost:3000/api-docs you will find yourself on Swagger page.

+###### ** We are using port 3000, but you can set up your env variables as you like and use any other port.

+There you can test our template.

 ## **About project** <a name="about"></a>